Nick3C/pinyin-toolkit/pinyin/docs-readme.txt

 * Don't change from add window to main Anki window on faliure to find audio files
 * attempt to reduce memory footprint
 * move two options from Tools menu to Tools -> Advanced (rarely used functions, probably each only once per deck)
-  - I think we should have a Tools -> Pinyin Toolkit submenu with both things on
+  - I think we should have a Tools -> PyKit submenu with both things on
 * have audio downloader rename the 4 5th tone audio files
   - Not sure we need to do this - the audio generation already looks for files with me.mp3 names as tone 5
 * Change pinyin recognition to a regex expression http://www.stud.uni-karlsruhe.de/~uyhc/zh-hans/node/108